 Alternatives to WhatsApp: can they compete?

-The biggest disadvantage of all these WhatsApp alternatives is definitely the comparatively low user rate: even apps like Viber and LINE, both of which have a high user rate, see figures drop drastically when it comes down to users based in the USA.
-It’s not only difficult, but also unappealing to first download and install an app and then try to convince your group of friends to switch to this messenger service.
+The biggest disadvantage of all these WhatsApp alternatives is definitely the comparatively low user rate.
+It’s not only difficult, but also unappealing to first download and install an app and then try to convince your group of friends to switch to this messaging service.
 And it’s equally frustrating if you’re excluded from social or business discussions because the entire company is on WhatsApp and using it to have big group chats.
-But if security and data protection are important to you, then this shouldn’t matter at all: there’s no reason not to install multiple instant messenger apps to use WhatsApp as little as possible.
-And if you have notifications turned on for all of them, you can see who’s messaging you on WhatsApp and respond on a different messenger app of your choice.
-It’s worth remembering that the more you use messenger apps that don’t store your meta data, or at least store less of it, the harder it is for companies to create a coherent, reliable profile for you.
-So there’s plenty of time to convince friends and colleagues of the benefits of using a more secure messenger app.
+But if security and data protection are important to you, then this shouldn’t matter at all: there’s no reason not to install multiple instant messenger apps so that you use WhatsApp as little as possible.
+And if you have notifications turned on for all of them, you can see who’s messaging you on WhatsApp and respond on a different messaging app of your choice.
+It’s worth remembering that the more you use messaging apps that don’t store your meta data, or at least store less of it, the harder it is for companies to create a coherent, reliable profile for you.
+So there’s plenty of time to convince friends and colleagues of the benefits of using a more secure messaging app.

 |Telegram||Yes||User name instead of phone number, stickers, channels, self-destructive messages, link previews||Yes||Free|

 |SIMSme||No||Self-destructive messages, scheduled message sending||No (only for business customers)||Free|

 |Wire||Yes||Send group calls, video calls, SoundCloud music or YouTube videos, insert drawings with your finger or mouse||Yes||Free|